 Good ones to start with, assuming we’re not combining peaks for now, might include (not shown in any order) the following: Mt Israel, Mt Pemigewasset, Table, Pine, Kearsarge (Warner), Monadnock, Roberts, Shaw, Cardigan, South Moat, Blueberry Mountain, North and South Doublehead, or Magalloway despite it being so far away.
 These might be good choices due to moderate grades, easy, less technical trails, shorter distances, accessibility, and small or no river crossings.
 Please note, if you’ve never hiked before, peaks like Mt Willard are ideal as not only is the trail easy compared to most, it has lots of people on it.
 Though be warned, even there water crossings exist.

 2. To Continue

 There are no rules here, though you’ll want to consider safety and other things as you progress.
 Trail conditions, water crossings, time of year, road access, hike distances, etc. The logistics.
 Since eventually you will have to hike some longish hikes, some more satisfying than others, these peaks might populate your middle mountain list.
 Try, for example, a whole North-South Moats traverse, Potash and Hedgehog, or a Roberts and Shaw loop if these haven’t already been done individually.
-Others might include Hibbard and Square Ledge, Paugus, Crawford, Resolution and Stairs, or perhaps Shelburne-Moriah — though some might consider those last few peaks worth finishing on.
+Others might include Welch and Dickey, Paugus, Crawford, Resolution and Stairs, or perhaps Shelburne-Moriah — though some might consider those last few peaks worth finishing on.

 3. To Finish